angelachaewonkim/Cheersbot/README.md

 1. visit the [Snowboy website](https://snowboy.kitt.ai/)
 2. Login in with social media
-3. click the Create Hotword and set your Hotword like "how much glasses I drink?" and record your voice
+3. Click the Create Hotword and set your Hotword like "how much glasses I drink?" and record your voice
 4. Test the model and click save and download button.
 Then you can get pmdl (personal model) files

 ### Hardware Components